vic-ma/howtodismantle.github.io/_posts/2024-10-25-Barcode-Bliss-Part-III-Bringing-ProGlove-and-SAP-together-Transfer-Order-Use-Case.md

 ![image](/assets/2024-10-25/020.png)

 For the ProGlove connectivity, we use a standard MQTT connection along with some data paths in order to extract the useful information from the JSON string that's sent from ProGlove.
+We need the following information:
+* The scanned code.
-The information we need is the scanned code, the serial number (to send back information to the display of the same scanner), and information about if the user double-clicked.
+* The serial number (to send back information to the display of the same scanner).
+* Information about if the user double-clicked.

 ![image](/assets/2024-10-25/030.png)